caoimheD/game/README.md

 ![nav](assets/images/mockup.jpg)

 This website is a game of rock, paper and scissors.
 It is targeted towards any user who wishes to play the game.
 The design is intuitive, meaning that it is clear to the user that in order to play they must make a selection from one of the 3 buttons (rock, paper or scissors).
-This is also explianed to the user in the section with shows their choice and the computer's choice; on loading the website, this displays the text 'make a choice'.
+This is also explained to the user in the section with shows their choice and the computer's choice; on loading the website, this displays the text 'make a choice'.

 The rules of the game are outlined in the footer.
 These are the traditional rules for a rock, paper, scissors game: rock beats scissors, scissors beats paper, paper beats rock.
 There is an additional rule in this specific game which is that the first player to reach the score of '5' wins the game.
 Players can then press 'restart' to start a new game.
-If they do not press anything, the game will automatically reset after 10 seconds.
+If they do not press anything, the game will automatically restart after 10 seconds.
 The buttons are also disabled once a score of 5 is reached, so players cannot continue playing until a new game is started.

 <a name="features"></a>
 ## Features